SORMAS-Foundation/SORMAS-Project/sormas-base/doc/keycloak.md

 #### Roles

-The role management is handled by SORMAS however as a pre-validation Keycloak is also configured with a few roles which are required for certain API access:
+The role management is handled solely by SORMAS starting with 1.70
-* **USER** - required by default for any API access
-* **REST_USER** - required for most API endpoints (main purpose is for the SurvNet converter)
-* **REST_EXTERNAL_VISITS_USER** - required by Symptom Journals which are connected to SORMAS
-* **SORMAS_TO_SORMAS_CLIENT** - required by other SORMAS instance to access the current SORMAS instance

 #### Email